Online Bachelor of Science in Biological Sciences – Biology and Society

 Biology, ethics and society courses

-You’ll take a range of courses in the online biology and society major.
 Course topics include bioethics, conservation biology, environmental ethics, history and philosophy of science.
 You’ll learn about science in contemporary society with a focus on ethics, history and philosophy.
-Courses may include:
+Additionally, depending on your elective choices, you’ll also have the opportunity to complete lab experiences in person at ASU’s Tempe campus.

-What can I do with a biology and society major?
+What you can do with a biology and society degree

 Bioinformatics Scientist